TyeMcQueen/vim-merge-windows/README.md

-    :M mlbr     # Show Merged, Local, Base, Remote in that order :M lb       # Show just Local and Base, diff'ing them :M Mrb      # Show Merge, Local, Base but only diff'ing Local, Base :M b        # Jump to the Base window (making it appear, if hidden) :M M        # Show only Merged
+    :M mlbr     # Show Merged, Local, Base, Remote in that order :M lb       # Show just Local and Base, diff'ing them :M Mrb      # Show Merge, Remote, Base but only diff'ing Remote, Base :M b        # Just move cursor to Base buffer (making it appear, if hidden) :M L        # Show only the Local buffer
     :M -        # Hide the current window
-    :M =        # Turn off "diff" for the current window :M +        # Turn on "diff" for the current window :M -b       # Hide the Base window
+    :M =        # Turn off "diff" for the current window :M +        # Turn on "diff" for the current window :M -b       # Hide the Base buffer
-    :M 9        # Move the current window to the far right :M 2        # Move the current window to 2nd-from-the-left :M +m8      # Move/show Merged to be 2nd-from-right, turning on 'diff' :M -b+m2r9  # Do ":M -b", ":M +m2", and ":M +r9"
+    :M 2        # Move the current window to be 2nd-from-the-left :M 8        # Move the current window to be 2nd-from-the-right :M +m9      # Move/show Merged to be at the far right, turning on 'diff' :M -b+m2r9  # Do ":M -b", ":M +m2", and ":M +r9"

 See Also
 =

-See INSTALL.text for installation instructions.
+See [INSTALL](INSTALL.text) for installation instructions.

-See Usage.text for more details about vim-merge-windows.
+See [Usage](Usage.text) for more details about using ":M".